CBStudentCommunity/Homepage/README.md

 All licenses availible in /Licenses/

-Copyright (C) 2022  Phoenix Barr and Micheal Ward
+Copyright (C) 2022  Phoenix Barr and Michael Ward

         This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as